[Study]The Most Dangerous Intersections in Ohio

 Additionally, this intersection is not governed by signal lights but rather a two-way stop sign at OH-601.
 Any attempts to turn from OH-601 to US-20 can be hazardous – especially if vehicles are speeding along and not prepared for vehicles to turn into the highway.

 Drivers are always advised to practice safe driving – even in rural communities where there are few cars on the road.

 #18: Orange Avenue & 30th Street – Cleveland, OH (89 total crashes, 28 minor injuries, 0 serious injuries, 0 fatalities)

 Although the only intersection located in Cleveland on this list is ranked 18th, it also happens to have the most total collisions of any other intersection in our analysis.
 Looking at its location, it is clear why: the intersection is an entire mishmash of roads connecting, redirecting, and diverting highway traffic to other roads, highways, and interstates.
-It is reasonable to assume that a significant amount of traffic passes through this intersection, as drivers make transitions from one highway to another – a task which can be incredibly difficult under high traffic situations.
+It is reasonable to assume that a significant amount of traffic passes through this intersection as drivers make transitions from one highway to another – a task that can be incredibly difficult under high traffic situations.

 This may serve to explain the high incidence of crashes but zero serious injuries: many of the collisions here may occur in low-speed, high-traffic situations, amounting to fender-benders where bumps and scrapes are the result.